Johnson County Community College

 - Learning comes first at JCCC.
 The college delivers lifelong educational programs and services that are convenient and accessible; provides professional training opportunities; provides opportunities for personal growth and cultural enrichment; maintains a caring, supportive environment; stimulates economic development and is accountable to its stakeholders.

-Listed among the top community colleges in Kansas for:
+Johnson County Community College places among the top 20% of community colleges in Kansas for:

 - Category Attribute